USDA-FSA/fsa-design-system/components/links/index.md

 ## Usage

 {% capture usage_do %}
-* Allowing users to navigate between destinations.
+* For allowing users to navigate between destinations.
 {% endcapture %}

 {% capture usage_dont %}